Which city is cheaper, San Diego or Chicago?

 It's common for backpackers to visit San Diego.
 Backpackers will enjoy the young vibe of the city.
 There are a few great hostels near the beach or in town.

-Chicago and San Diego are comparable places to visit for students.
+Chicago and San Diego are first-rate places to visit for students.

 Chicago has a great public transit system.
 There's a subway (the "L"), a commuter well, as well as buses and countless taxis available.

-Chicago is a very walkable destination.
+Chicago is a very walkable city.
 The city has many restaurants, sights, and hotels that are easily accessible on foot.

 In either Chicago or San Diego, you'll find plenty of activities to fill your time.
-You can fill a similar amount of time in either place.
+In our opinion, Chicago has more to see and do, so we recommend that you spend more time in Chicago than San Diego.
+However, 3-5 days is a good amount of time to spend in either destination.

 People visit Chicago because there is so much to do.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.